 Prior to joining the Olin College faculty, Dr. Lee was a lead engineer in the New Technologies Engineering Division at the Lawrence Livermore National Laboratory.
 He was responsible for supporting lab programs through computational analysis and vibration measurements.
 His projects ranged from buildings (vibration signature based system identification) to micro-devices (portable bio-pathogen and chemical detectors, accelerometers, adaptive optics arrays) to medical systems (catheter-based device for the treatment of cerebral aneurysms, retinal prosthesis, novel breast cancer imaging system).
 He has copatented a carbon-nanotube based acoustic sensor.
-His current areas of research are in the areas of stochastic system identification for structural damage detection, nonlinear dynamics, and the mechanics of DNA.

-Dr. Lee has a B.S.E. degree in Mechanical Engineering from Cornell University.
-He has M.S.E. degrees in both Mechanical and Aerospace Engineering and a Ph.D. degree in Mechanical Engineering from the University of Michigan.
+His current areas of research focus on stochastic system identification for structural damage detection, nonlinear dynamics, and the mechanics of DNA.
+Dr. Lee has a B.S.E. degree in mechanical engineering from Cornell University.
+He has M.S.E. degrees in both mechanical and aerospace engineering and a Ph.D. degree in mechanical engineering from the University of Michigan.

 Benjamin Linder, Ph.D.
-Assistant Professor of Mechanical Engineering
+Assistant Professor of Design and Mechanical Engineering

-Dr. Linder is a designer and researcher currently investigating approaches to new product development and sustainable product design.
-He is also actively involved in entrepreneurship and is studying business structures for social ventures.
-Recently, he co-founded a software company focused on delivering product development tools to large manufacturing firms.
-Dr. Linder received a B.S.E. in Mechanical Engineering and a B.S.E. in Electrical Engineering from the University of Michigan where he studied engineering design.
-He received his M.S. and Ph.D. in Mechanical Engineering from MIT, where he studied product design and design education.
+Dr. Linder is a designer and researcher whose interests include sustainable design, creative design methods and design education.
+He is also actively involved in entrepreneurship including a social venture.
+Dr. Linder received a B.S.E. in mechanical engineering and a B.S.E. in electrical engineering from the University of Michigan where he studied engineering design.
+He received his M.S. and Ph.D. in mechanical engineering from MIT where he studied product design and design education.